 The individuals or businesses that are entering into the agreement should be clearly defined.
 If only the name of a business or individual is documented, it may be considered ambiguous should you ever need to enforce the contract.

-In the case of a limited company make sure their registered office and company number is recorded which precisely identifies them, and with individuals detail their home address and date of birth.
+In the case of a limited company make sure their registered office and company number is recorded which precisely identifies them.
+With individuals detail their trading name (if a sole trader), address and date of birth.

 Duration, termination and renewal.